smogon/pokemon-showdown-client/README.md

 Testing
 ------------------------------------------------------------------------

-You can make and test client changes simply by opening `testclient.html`.
+Client testing now requires a build step!
+Install the latest Node.js (we require v9 or later), and run `node build` (on Windows) or `./build` (on other OSes) to build.

+You can make and test client changes simply by building after each change, and opening `testclient.html`.
 This will allow you to test changes to the client without setting up your own login server.

 You can connect to an arbitrary server by navigating to `testclient.html?~~host:port`.
 For example, to connect to a server running